dockur/windows/readme.md

 * ### How do I customize the installation?

-  You can customize any part of the automatic installation, and even execute certain commands at boot if needed.
+  You can customize every setting used by the automatic installation.
 Download the XML file corresponding to your Windows version, for example [win11x64.xml](https://raw.githubusercontent.com/dockur/windows/master/assets/win11x64.xml).
 Then apply your modifications to it, and add this line to your compose file:

   ```yaml
   volumes: